Tire Flipping Modification

 You have to drive through the tire with your chest, not lift with your arms.
 That is the first step in tearing or irritating your biceps.
 And this will not work with a larger tire.
 Your arms should be straight and with no degree of flexion.
 You will get away with it with a smaller (lighter) tire, but you should drill good form so that as you progress to larger tires, you don’t run into problems.

 - Sled Dragging Variation YOU HAVE TO SEE

 - 2 Insanely Effective Mobility Exercises for the Lower Body

 - Guest Blog Article – More Combat Core Training

 This entry was posted on Thursday, June 26th, 2008 at 1:39 pm and is filed under Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.